MouseSavers.com - Great deals on all things Disney!

 These are the occupancies of Disney's standard hotel rooms:

-• Most Moderate resort rooms also sleep 4; the only exception is the Alligator Bayou section of Port Orleans Riverside, where you can get rooms with a trundle bed that will sleep a 5th (small) person.
+- Most Moderate resort rooms also sleep 4, with two exceptions.
+One is the Alligator Bayou section of Port Orleans Riverside, where you can get rooms with a trundle bed that will sleep a 5th (small) person.
+The other is Caribbean Beach, where many of the rooms now have a pull-out bunk-size bed that can sleep one child or small adult.

 One thing to bear in mind: Disney doesn't count a child under 3 who sleeps in a crib in its room occupancy limits.
 You can add one baby to the room without additional charge.
 So if your family includes a baby, you can subtract one person from your count.

-I'm occasionally asked if Disney is "strict" about room limits.
+We are occasionally asked if Disney is “strict” about room limits.
 The answer is yes.
-Disney didn't invent the limits; they are dictated by the Fire Marshal, based on the square footage of the room and the number of beds.
+Disney didn’t invent the limits; they are dictated by the Fire Marshal, based on the square footage of the room and the number of beds.
 The limits are for your own safety and comfort.
-(Also, if you sneak in extra people, they will not receive room keys, so they won't be able to access Extra Magic Hours or charge anything to your room account.
-People not listed on your room roster also don't get to use the FREE Magical Express transportation to/from the airport.)
+(Also, if you sneak in extra people, they won’t be able to access Early Theme Park Entry or Extended Evening Theme Park Hours, book Lightning Lane Single Pass reservations (formerly known as Individual Lightning Lane) at 7:00 am, or charge anything to your room account.
+People not listed on your room roster also cannot be added to any Dining Plan you purchase.)

 If you want to stay on Disney property with a family of 6 or more, you can choose from the following options: